DevExpress/devextreme-demos/JSDemos/Demos/Charts/Area/description.md

 - *fullstackedarea*
 Full-stacked area series are stacked series, but the sum of all point values by a given argument is considered 100%, and each individual point value is recalculated to be a share of these 100%.
 The full-stacked area series fully cover the Chart's pane.

+To create multiple area series, use the [series](/Documentation/ApiReference/UI_Components/dxChart/Configuration/series/) array to declare each series and the [commonSeriesSettings](/Documentation/ApiReference/UI_Components/dxChart/Configuration/commonSeriesSettings/) object to specify common series type.